InspiryThemes/realhomes-docs/docs/paypal-ipn.md

 3. If you want to enable logging for troubleshooting purposes, check the box below and click **Save Changes** as shown in the screenshot above.

-4. Navigate to **Dashboard → Real Homes → Customize Settings → Members → Payments** and paste the copied IPN URL in **PayPal IPN URL** field.
+4. Navigate to **Dashboard → Real Homes → Customize Settings → Users & Members → Payments** and paste the copied IPN URL in **PayPal IPN URL** field.

 	![PayPal Property Payment Settings](images/other-features/payment-per-property.png)